 *A. A. Jenkins, PhD (Chair)—mild/moderate disabilities, content strategies, inclusive education, collaboration

-Degrees and Certificates Offered: Initial teacher licensure in special education: BEd in elementary/special education, post-baccalaureate in special education.
+Degrees and Certificates Offered: Initial teacher licensure in special education: BEd in elementary/special education, BEd in early childhood/special education, post-baccalaureate in special education.
 Non-licensure: MEd in special education, PhD in education, specialization in exceptionalities.

 The Academic Program